rlridenour/old-blog-2/content/psych.md

 ## Spiritual Intelligence ##

-* Ultimate Concern: things that a person holds in absolute or hightest importance.
+* Ultimate Concern: things that a person holds in absolute or highest importance.
 * Spiritual Intelligence: the ability to define goals and purposes that are part of UC and act to move towards UC.

 # Conversion #